StuartCHAN/neural-qa/templates_generator/README.md

 ### 4. Matching these questions towards the template questions in exiting templates-sets with Universal Sentence Encoder

-This [sentence_encoder.py](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/templates_generator/vec_utils/sentence_encoder.py) is the implementation of Universal Sentence Encoder which show efficiency in semantic sentences matching, it helps to match whether there is an existing correspondent template for the new question that we have.
+This [sentence_encoder.py](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/templates_generator/vec_utils/sentence_encoder.py) is the implementation of Universal Sentence Encoder which shows efficiency in semantic sentences matching, it helps to match whether there is an existing correspondent template for the new question that we have.

 ### 5. If the matching similarity score can not pass the treshold, the questions go to the query composing part
 To use the pipeline, please run the [templates_generate_main.py](https://github.com/StuartCHAN/neural-qa/blob/gsoc-stuart/templates_generator/templates_generate_main.py) after the step 1 above,